-The nonstress test is a simple, noninvasive way of checking on your baby's health.
+The nonstress test (NST) is a simple, noninvasive way of checking on your baby's health.

-The test records your baby's movement, heartbeat, and contractions.
+The test, sometimes called a cardiotocography, records your baby's movement, heartbeat, and contractions.
 It notes changes in heart rhythm when your baby goes from resting to moving, or during contractions if you're in labor.
 Your baby's heart should beat faster when active -- just like yours.
 The NST can reassure you that your baby is healthy and getting enough oxygen.

 It's called a nonstress test because the test won’t bother your baby.
 Your doctor won't use medications to make your baby move.
 The NST records what your baby is doing naturally.